GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 MARK: So is that-- what powers that?
 Is that TensorFlow?
 Is that something else?
 Is that some kind of machine learning thing?
 What's the deal there?

 CRAIG: Yeah, so we started with kind of like OpenCV, and now we are using TensorFlow.
 There's a lot of components that we're doing.
 Firebase-- I think we're using Pub/Sub and Kubernetes.
-We're using a lot of the Google Cloud Platform, the full stack.
+We're using a lot of the Google Cloud, the full stack.

 FRANCESC: So let's concentrate first on the part that for me is the most exciting one, which is the machine learning side of it.
 You said that you started with OpenCV.
 Could you tell a little bit to the audience that doesn't know what OpenCV is?
 And why were you using it, and what made you migrate to TensorFlow?